swtnikita50/swtnikita50/README.md

 ![tumblr_o5vqdbAPE31tpri36o1_500](https://user-images.githubusercontent.com/49591523/178697286-7aa0b205-c6d4-40a6-94b8-61246ca22f38.gif)

-First of all, Ignore my username, my cousin made my gmail account and You know how cousins are.
+First of all, Ignore my username, (you just checked it I know!) my cousin made my gmail account and You know how cousins are.
 If you don't I am jealous of you!

 ![who-the-hell-is-ohhhh-yeahhh-hello-to-you-too](https://user-images.githubusercontent.com/49591523/178698724-4224640d-788b-44b1-a217-b62499576582.gif)